 145. Proof of judgment, order or decision of warden

-A document purporting to be a copy of a judgment, order or decision of a warden, or any document filed by, or any entry in a register kept in accordance with the regulations and certified by the Minister, the warden or the mining registrar, as the case requires, as a true copy thereof shall be admitted in all courts as evidence of the judgment, order, decision, document or entry and the signature of the Minister, warden and every mining registrar shall be judicially noticed.
+A document purporting to be a copy of a judgment, order or decision of a warden, or any document filed by, or any entry in a register kept under this Act and certified by the Minister, the warden or the mining registrar, as the case requires, as a true copy thereof shall be admitted in all courts as evidence of the judgment, order, decision, document or entry and the signature of the Minister, warden and every mining registrar shall be judicially noticed.

+[Section 145 amended by No. 54 of 1996 s.
+20.]

 146. Reservation of questions of law: hearing and determination thereof

 (1) The warden may reserve, at any stage of any proceedings under this Act, any question of law for the opinion of the Supreme Court thereon.